vorobushekk/picto-dish-magic/README.md

 ## 🌟 Overview

-Picto Dish Magic is a modern web application that transforms text-only restaurant menus into visual experiences with AI-generated food photography.
-Upload any menu without pictures and get it back with stunning, realistic images of every dish to help you decide what to order.
+Picto Dish Magic is a modern web application that transforms text-only restaurant menus into visual experiences with food photography.
+Upload any menu without pictures and get it back with stunning images of every dish to help you decide what to order.

 ## ✨ Features